 You probably assume that while the cost for hiring might be lower, the quality - following the basic laws of economics - must simply be lower as well.
 But, in the case of Spain it is wrong, and, for now anyway, what might be too good to be true is both true and good, and becoming better!

-While access to technology professionals, and to other profiles in high demand for startups, is becoming one of the main barriers to growth in many countries, Spain has an easier time filling these vacancies today.
+Access to technology professionals, and to other profiles in high demand for startups, is becoming one of the main barriers to growth in many countries.
+Spain has an easier time filling these vacancies today.
 Although, this might quickly change as good news travel fast and the elusive talent is more and more aware of their value, as they should be.

-For an increase of international startups, a strong reason for choosing Spain as a next market to expand to spells T A L E N T. When measuring the difficulty in finding ICT specialists (Information and Communications Technology) among European companies overall, only 17% of Spanish companies said it is a problem, versus 46% on average in the countries analysed for this comprehensive report (July 2018), 100 reasons to invest in Spain.
+For an increase of international startups, a strong reason for choosing Spain as a next market to expand to spells T A L E N T. When measuring the difficulty in finding ICT specialists (Information and Communications Technology) among European companies overall, only 17% of Spanish companies said it is a problem, versus 46% on average in the countries analyzed for the report “100 reasons to invest in Spain” (July 2018).

 Less pronounced war for talent in Spain

-Peter Specht, Venture Capital firm Creandum, has taken a closer look at the Spanish tech ecosystem from an international perspective and writes in this blog post in November, 2018:
+Peter Specht, Venture Capital firm Creandum, took a closer look at the Spanish tech ecosystem from an international perspective and writes in a blog post (Nov 2018):

 "Less pronounced “war for talent”.
 Comparing to London, Berlin or San Francisco, where the demand from startup is even higher and you have tech giants like Google, Amazon or billion dollar “startups” paying salary levels for engineers that are hard to compete with."